You are here

 - Yes.
 Reporting Graduation Guidelines is part of the Student Interchange File for the class of 2021 (22-11-204(V) C.R.S.).

-- CDE will work with EDAC and other stakeholders to determine reporting categories for the 2020- 2021 school year.
+- CDE worked with EDAC and other stakeholders to determine reporting categories for the 2020- 2021 school year.

 Will accountability still be linked to Graduation Guidelines for 2021?